Introduction

 Linux (Oracle, Redhat, CentOS), Solaris, Ubuntu, SUSE, Debian, Windows, MacOS, FreeBSD

 In the table above, we have discussed the comparison of MySQL vs Microsoft SQL vs Oracle databases in brief.
-For detailed guide, go through the blog and analyze how they are different and suitable for your business operations.
+For a detailed guide, go through the entire blog where we’ll help you analyze how they are different and suitable for your business operations.

 Oracle vs. SQL Server vs. MySQL – Comparison

-• In all three databases, typing feature is available and they support XML and secondary indexes.
+- In all three databases, a typing feature is available and they support XML and secondary indexes.

-• The common APIs for each of the database are ADO.NET, JDBC, and ODBC.
-While SQL Server also supports OLE DB and TDS, and Oracle also support ODP.NET and OCI, SQL datatypes.
+- The common APIs for each of the databases are ADO.NET, JDBC, and ODBC.
+While SQL Server also supports OLE DB and TDS, and Oracle also supports ODP.NET and OCI, SQL datatypes.

-• The list of a supported programming language is long for Oracle, that includes Delphi, Lisp, Java, C++, C#, Ruby, PHP, Visual Basic and JavaScript they are also supported by MySQL and SQL Server.
-Oracle also supports many other programming languages that are not supported by rest of the two databases these are Scala, Fortran, and other languages.
+- The list of a supported programming language is long for Oracle, and includes Delphi, Lisp, Java, C++, C#, Ruby, PHP, Visual Basic, and JavaScript they are also supported by MySQL and SQL Server.
+Oracle also supports many other programming languages that are not supported by the rest of the two databases these are Scala, Fortran, and other languages.

 Another factor or feature for which we can compare these databases is transaction control.
-A transaction is basically a set or group of more than one instructions that are executed altogether as a single unit.
-SQL Server and Oracle differ majorly here like in SQL Server each command is committed and executed individually and can’t be rolled back if any error comes.
-For statement grouping, you can use “BEGIN TRANSACTION” command and to commit you can use the "COMMIT" command.
+A transaction is basically a set or group of more than one instruction that is executed altogether as a single unit.
+SQL Server and Oracle differ majorly here, in SQL Server each command is committed and executed individually and can’t be rolled back if any error comes.
+For statement grouping, you can use the “BEGIN TRANSACTION” command, and to commit, you can use the "COMMIT" command.
 A ROLLBACK command is used to discard any change that is done in the transaction block.

-In Oracle, each new connection of database is treated like a new transaction.
-For all queries and command execution, the changes are made only in memory that remains in cache.
+In Oracle, each new connection of the database is treated like a new transaction.
+For all queries and command execution, the changes are made only in memory that remains in the cache.
 Without any explicit COMMIT statement, nothing is committed.
-The changes made in database remain in cache and are initially made in memory.
-When a COMMIT is performed than just by a new instruction a new transaction is started.
-In this way, a greater transaction feature is offered to the developers and error control can also be done easily.
+The changes made in the database remain in the cache and are initially made in memory.
+When a COMMIT is performed then just by a new instruction, a new transaction is started.
+In this way, a greater transaction feature is offered to the developers, and error control can also be done easily.

 In the case of MySQL, transactions are handled by InnoDB.
 It is a storage engine and by default is available in MySQL.
 It also provides ACID-complaint features like foreign key support and transaction handling.

-In the following section we’re going to quickly compare Oracle SQL vs MySQL depending on different factors:
+In the following section, we’re going to compare Oracle SQL vs MySQL depending on different factors quickly.

-Now that you’ve understood the difference between MySQL vs Oracle, let’s move to next section -
+Now that you’ve understood the difference between MySQL vs Oracle, let’s move to the next section -

 A Quick Comparison between MySQL vs MS SQL